 Finally, when the main session had finished, I and four other ladies with narcolepsy who had been invited to the hearing, gave our own personal accounts on the impact of sleep disorders on our lives.
 It is a shame that there had not been submissions from people with other sleep disorders, or sleep issues particularly Sleep Apnea, Idiopathic Hypersomnia and Restless Legs Syndrome so that the committee could understand the seriousness of these disorders and the impact they have on people’s lives.
 Pam and Monica (on behalf of their teenage daughters), and Fiona and Laura did a wonderful job representing people with Narcolepsy and Cataplexy by telling the committee what their life is like.
 I spoke about my experience with Idiopathic Hypersomnia, the length of time to diagnosis and the impact that had on me over many years and that medication has not given me a “normal” life.
 I said that I’m tired of hearing the same issues from others time and time again.
 I pointed out that diagnosed or not, we are still struggling.
 The system clearly needs to change in many ways.
 I hope this committee will make recommendations that go towards changing things for all people with sleep disorders so that I will not continue to hear from people in despair over the inadequacies of sleep health services, to give hope to sufferers of sleep disorders and give access to support and medication to all.

-You can read the full transcript of the hearing here:
+You can read the report by the committee here: